jsdir/datastored/docs/models.md

 #### model.get(`pk`[, `raw`]) -> `Instance`

 Gets a model from a primary key.
 This method does not fetch from any datastores, it is just a convenience method that creates a new model and assigns the primary key to `pk`.
 If `raw` is set to `true`, `pk` will not be passed through `input` mutation.
-If `pk` is an invalid value, the error will be merged into `model.inputErrors` and the model will be marked as invalid.
+If `pk` is an invalid value, the error will be merged into `model.errors` and the model will be marked as invalid.

 | Description         | Type      | Required | Default |
 |:--------------------|:----------|:---------|:--------|